matheushenw/toystore-react/README.md

-# Hot Wheels Store Website
+# Hot Wheels Toy Store Website

 This is a responsive website project for a Hot Wheels toy car store developed using React.